XSockets/XVA/XVA-02-02-DataSyncBasic/Any OS/readme.md

 ### Description

-Phil Leggetter, a respected authority in the world of rea-time development has divided real-time communication into 4 areas.
+Phil Leggetter, a respected authority in the world of real-time development has divided real-time communication into 4 areas.

 - Simple messages (as shown in XVA-01-01)
 - Publish Subscribe (as shown in XVA-01.02)